johnfedoruk/bangular/aio/content/guide/displaying-data.md

 The template expression inside the double quotes, `*ngIf="heroes.length > 3"`, looks and behaves much like TypeScript.
-When the component's list of heroes has more than three items, Angular adds the paragraph to the DOM and the message appears.
-If there are three or fewer items, Angular omits the paragraph, so no message appears.
+When the component's list of heroes has more than three items, Bangular adds the paragraph to the DOM and the message appears.
+If there are three or fewer items, Bangular omits the paragraph, so no message appears.
 For more information, see the [template expressions](guide/template-syntax#template-expressions) section of the [Template Syntax](guide/template-syntax) page.